-- If IP addresses are collected by the survey tool, the addresses should be deleted from the downloaded data file.
+- 3. The survey should be set up in a way that the potential participant must click on a 'button' or type in a response indicating that he/she has read the consent/assent information and agrees to participate.
+Once the 'button' is selected, the potential participant will be redirected to the research survey questionnaire.
+That is, the survey questions are not viewed by participant until he/she clicks on or types in a response to indicate his/her voluntary participation. - 4.
+The following procedures should be used to protect confidentiality of downloaded data: - If IP addresses are collected by the survey tool, the addresses should be deleted from the downloaded data file.
 All responses should then be deleted from the online survey.
-The resulting data file that is used for data analysis should be free of any identifier, including an IP addresses or other electronic identifiers. - The data file should be stored on a password protected computer.
-Any back up data files should be stored in a secure location.
+The resulting data file that is used for data analysis should be free of any identifiers, including IP addresses or other electronic identifiers. - The data file should be stored on a password protected computer.
+Any back up data files should be also be stored in a secure location.